In a streaming TV marketplace flooded with costly subscription options, Amazon is trying something different with Freevee.

 Freevee, which formerly was known as IMDb TV, is a free streaming service that launched in April 2022.
-The refreshed service contains a content mix of classic TV shows and movies with a promise of a growing original content library to come.
+The refreshed service contains a content mix of classic TV shows and movies with a promise of more original content to come.

 Sounds great, but how does it stand up against well-established free streaming services such as Pluto TV, The Roku Channel and Tubi?
-I decided to review this service for Team Clark to help you decide whether Freevee is worth your time.
+I reviewed this service for Team Clark to help you decide whether Freevee is worth your time.

 Table of Contents